 Outdoor Conservation Tips

 Did you know that most people overwater their landscaping?
 Too much water harms plants and wastes water.
 Most Water is wasted in months prior to or just after the rainy season when intermittent rains occur.
-Use the landscape watering calculator at www.WaterWiseSB.org as a guide to adjust your irrigation schedule.
+Visit www.waterwisesb.org to learn more about how to adjust your irrigation schedule.

 Water Landscaping During Non-Daylight Hours.